Image by NiseriN from iStock

 One of the key benefits of a leader-leader model is that it creates a more collaborative and inclusive work environment.
 It allows individuals to contribute their unique perspectives, experiences, and skills to the group, promoting ownership and accountability for the team’s success.
 This model also helps build trust and more robust team relationships, increasing productivity, creativity, and innovation.

 I have found a phase “I intend to” to be a powerful catalyst for positioning architecture work.
-The phrase helps describe the work architect as someone others expect to take the initiative and lead efforts.
-But also to describe the desired interaction of architects with the teams they work with, where we hope teams share their intentions which architects can help improve.
+The phrase helps describe the work architect as someone others can expect to take the initiative and lead efforts.
+In addition, this phase captures the desired interaction of the teams with whom architects work, expecting teams to take the initiative and share their intentions, which architects can support and level up.

 I have found a phase "I intend to" to be a powerful catalyst for positioning architecture work.